paullouisageneau/libdatachannel/DOC.md

 Arguments:
 - `pc`: the Peer Connection identifier
 - `cand`: a null-terminated SDP string representing the candidate (with or without the `"a="` prefix)
-- `mid`: a null-terminated string representing the mid of the candidate in the remote SDP description
+- `mid` (optional): a null-terminated string representing the mid of the candidate in the remote SDP description or NULL for autodetection

 The Peer Connection must have a remote description set.